 Urine elimination problems

 When your body can’t eliminate urine, toxins build up and overload the kidneys.
-Some cancers can block the urine passageways.
-These include prostate (most common type in men), colon, cervical, and bladder cancers.
+Some cancers can block the urine passageways, such as:

 Other conditions can interfere with urination and possibly lead to kidney failure, including: